pandas-dev/pandas/doc/source/user_guide/timeseries.rst

         s.resample('B').last().dt.weekday_name

     Notice how the value for Sunday got pulled back to the previous Friday.
-    To prevent any look-ahead bias, use instead
+    To get the behavior where the value for Sunday is pushed to Monday, use instead

     .. ipython:: python